deltamualpha/dashboard/README.md

 Most of the little functions in `util.js` are side-effect-less -- `incrementCounter`, `alertManager`, and `resetRecentStats` being the exceptions.
-I generally like a more functional style of programming, probably because the first 'real' language I learned outside of hobbiest goofing around in PHP was Clojure...
+I generally like a more functional style of programming, probably because the first 'real' language I learned outside of hobbyist goofing around in PHP was Clojure...
 I find it easier to reason about and a *lot* easier to test all the permutations of.